Rachel McCoy

+Career

 McCoy equaled her lifetime best height of 1.93 m at the USATF Throws Festival in Tucson, Arizona in May 2021 and within a week had surpassed it and made the Olympic qualifying standard of 1.96 m at the USATF Invitational event at the Prairie View A&M University on May 26, 2021.
 In June 2021 she was ranked 19th in the world.
 She finished in a tie-breaker fourth place at the Olympic Trials, but by virtue of being one of only three Americans with the standard, was selected for the American team to compete at the delayed 2020 Tokyo Olympics.

 McCoy had previously met the qualifying standard for the 2016 Olympics but finished 9th in the American 2016 Olympic Trials and was not selected.

 McCoy qualified for Team USA for the 2nd time where she competed and placed 4th in the women's high jump at 2016 NACAC U23 Championships in Athletics.

+McCoy won gold at the 2023 Pan American Games in Santiago, Chile in November 2023.